griffithlab/civicpy/docs/exports.rst

 Cat-VRS, and VA-Spec versions come from their Python packages; GKS-Core is currently pinned to ``1.1.0``.
 It writes ``civic-gks-bundle-v<bundle-format-version>.schema.json`` in the current directory and does not query CIViC or require a Variation Normalizer service.
+Because the schema contains remote ``$ref`` values, validation may require network access or a validator configured with local copies of the upstream schemas.

 Use ``--organization-id`` to include only Assertions approved by one organization::